PLTLIS: 12 Years of Impact

 • Integral to the course

-• Leader selection and training
+• Leader selection and preparation

 • Appropriately challenging materials